wangclnlp/DeepSpeed-Chat-Extension/README.md

 ## SFT

-Data for SFT should be a txt file, containing a json string each line.
+Dataset for SFT should be `txt` files including `train.txt` and `test.txt`  with `sft` in path such as `/your/path/to/sft_dataset/train.txt`, containing a json string each line as example below.

+Example:

 ```
 {"instruction": "User: Your task is to ... \nAssistant: ", "input": "...", "output": "..."}